 Bo dug up a gun, a metal box with cash.
 Where will he dig next?

-It's the Bardstown's 16th decade, birthday celebration!
+It's Bardstown's 16th-decade, birthday celebration!
 The whole town is invited to the events.
-Detective Hall, was just about to "close shop" for the day and leave a skeleton crew on to answer phones and 911 him if an emergency arrives, then, suddenly his phone rings ...
+Detective Hall was just about to "close shop" for the day and leave a skeleton crew on to answer phones and 911 him if an emergency arrives, then, suddenly his phone rang...

 "Yes, this is Detective Hall, speaking.
 What!
 You found a gun buried under Elmer's sycamore tree?
 How did you think to look there?
 Oh, his neighbor's dog dug it up.
 Yes, we've had complaints of that dog digging in yards all over Bardstown.
 Wait, what's that you say?
 There was a metal box with lots of cash buried with the gun?"

-Detective John Hall drove over to Elmer Jones’s place to find out why Elmer’s neighbor, Joyce Root, became so excited about; on arrival, he spotted her sitting at a picnic table.
-She stood up to shake hands and asked, "I wonder who would bury money along with a gun?
+Detective Hall drove over to Elmer Jones’s place to find out why Elmer’s neighbor, Joyce Root, became excited about what Bo dug up.
+On arrival, he spotted her sitting at a picnic table.
+She stood to shake hands and asked, "Who would bury money along with a gun?
 Does that make any sense to you?"

 Detective Hall examined the contents.
-"You said on the phone that a dog dug this box up?"
+"You said on the phone that a dog dug this up?"

-Joyce commented, "Yes, this is Todd Munson’s dog, Bo, who's also been digging in everyone's yard.
-We can't figure out what's got into him all of a sudden.
-Oh, here’s comes Todd now.”
-A man walked over and gave his dog a big hug while Bo licked his face in greeting.
+"Yes, Todd Munson’s dog, Bo, who's been digging in everyone's yard.
+We can't figure out what's got into him.
+Oh, here’s Todd now.”
+A man walked over and hugged his dog while Bo licked his face in greeting.

-Todd laughed, “I buried that box myself, this is my method to keep me from spending the money, that's all; by the way, that gun isn’t mine, it belongs to Marty Wilkes, the bartender over at Casey's Bar and Grill.
+Todd laughed, “I buried that box myself.
+Let's call it my method to keep from spending money.
+That gun isn’t mine, it belongs to Marty Wilkes, the bartender over at Casey's Bar and Grill.
 A couple of weeks ago, I got him out of a sticky situation with some loan sharks."

-When Todd clammed up, Detective Hall said, "You better accompany me to police headquarters."
+Todd stuttered out an explanation.
+Detective Hall stared at him suspiciously, "You better accompany me to police headquarters."

-Walking into police headquarters, Detective Hall ushered Todd to the holding cell, and proceeded to his office where he jotted down the serial number on the gun before sending it to forensics.
+He proceeded to his office where he jotted down the serial number on the gun before sending it to forensics.
 He then counted the money and recorded the sum before packaging it to take over to The Crime Lab & Evidence Division.
 After everything was taken care of, Detective Hall drove over to Casey’s Bar and Grill to question the bartender on duty if they’d seen Marty.

 "Nope, I haven't seen Marty in four days," The bartender answered while filling up glasses for the other patrons.

 The next morning, Joyce brought the Detective another bone Bo dug up in her garden.
-"I know it wasn't there when I planted my seeds, and now I wonder if they're human?"
+"I know it wasn't there when I planted the seeds.
+"They look human, so I thought you better check them out."

-Detective Hall held open a evidence bag and Joyce tucked it inside.
-He thanked her for being such a considerate citizen of Bardstown, and sent the bone to forensics in Painesville, hoping their report will help his case; sure enough, they found it to be human, but with traces of lye, and sulfuric acid on it.
+Detective Hall held open an evidence bag and Joyce put the bone inside.
+He thanked her for being such a considerate citizen of Bardstown and sent the bone to a forensic anthropologist in Painesville, hoping their report will help his case.
+Later in the day, he got word that the bone is human with traces of lye, and sulfuric acid on them.

-Elmer called in to report Bo dug up Marty’s skull buried under his porch.
-When word got out about that gruesome fact, others around the town reported their bones Bo had dug up in their yard.
+Elmer called in to report Bo dug up a skull buried under his porch.
+When word got out about that gruesome fact, others around the town reported bones Bo had dug up in their yard.
 Everyone thought they were just animals, but now they found out that may not be the case.

-In Plainville, Forensics Pathology checked the head for any evidence on how the victim died.
-Why did the murderers leave the skull intact was still a mystery, but now they knew for sure Marty was shot twice to the back of his head with one bullet still embedded in the skull.
+In Plainville, Forensics Pathologist, Andy Hensley, checked the head for any evidence of how the victim died.
+Why did the murderer leave the skull intact was still a mystery, but now they knew for sure Marty was shot twice to the back of his head with one bullet still embedded in the skull.
 Either the murderer was sloppy, or he wanted to be found.
 "Maybe we can get some fingerprints off of that bullet, if not, we have the gun that'll show this bullet came from there."

-Detective Hall walked back to the holding cell, stared Todd directly in his eye to ask, “Your dog has been busy gathering evidence, digging up bones all over Bardstown.
+Detective Hall walked back to the holding cell and stared Todd directly in the eye to ask, “Your dog has been busy gathering evidence, digging up bones all over Bardstown.
 Now, he's dug up Marty's skull which makes me wonder what you know about this.
 We're also tracing the fingerprints found on the bullet embedded in his skull.
 What do you know about all of this?”

 Written for "The Bard's Hall Contest"